Non-linear in-plane spin current in spin-orbit coupled 2D hole gases: Two-dimensional hole gas with Rashba SOC subjected to linearly polarized electromagnetic radiation

 The plots of the second-order intrinsic spin conductivity versus the Fermi energy are shown in Fig. (\ref{fig:em_spin conductivity}(a)).
 The components appear to diverge as the energy approaches the resonance point, similar to the linear spin conductivity.
 The extrinsic contribution appears in the second-order spin conductivity from the non-linear Drude term in Eq. (\ref{2nd-order-spin conductivity}).
 The four in-plane components of the extrinsic spin conductivity are plotted against the Fermi energy in Fig. (\ref{fig:em_spin conductivity}(b)).
-However, unlike section (\ref{secIII}) here the intrinsic and extrinsic contributions are of equal magnitude.
-Fig. (\ref{fig:em_spin conductivity}) also shows that these components have different peak values at resonance.
-They can have both positive and negative peaks, and the peaks obtained for the extrinsic case are slightly shifted from those obtained for the intrinsic case.
+However, unlike section (\ref{secIII}) here the extrinsic conductivities have varying magnitudes which are greater than those of the intrinsic conductivities.
+Fig. (\ref{fig:em_spin conductivity}(b)) also shows that these components have different peak values at resonance.
+They can have both positive and negative peaks, and the peaks obtained for the extrinsic case are slightly shifted from those obtained for the intrinsic one.
+While the band geometry-induced intrinsic spin response diverges at resonance point where the band gap vanishes, the extrinsic spin conductivity exhibits finite peaks around the resonance point.
+This shows that due to disorder broadening, the observed resonance peaks will be finite and broad.
+Heating of the sample may also contribute to this broadening as shown in Ref. \cite{Firoz}.
+For a more detailed analysis of the spin responses at the resonance point and their scaling with Fermi energy away from it, an effective Hamiltonian around the radiation-induced degeneracies may be required.
+This is beyond the scope of the present article, but is an interesting future prospect.

+In actual experiments, even if photovoltaic spin or rectification currents appear, they can be distinguished from the spin Hall current, generated by the dc field.
+The background spin current due to photovoltaic effects can be estimated by turning the dc electric field off and should be subtracted from the actual results.
+Further, a distinctive feature of the spin Hall current is their resonance, when the Fermi energy crosses the radiation-induced band degeneracy, as discussed above.